Can I Use Estate Funds to Reimburse Myself as Executor?

-The second is to determine which category each of your claim (for a reimbursement) falls under, and how statute governs how each should be handled.
+The second is to determine which category each of your claims (for a reimbursement) falls under, and how the statute governs how each should be handled.
 The process of categorizing your claims will help you to determine which claim holds a priority over the other.

-Going by NCGS 28A-19-6(a), your claims will be paid in the order in which it falls under.
+Going by NCGS 28A-19-6(a), your claims will be paid in the order under which it falls.

 For funeral expenses, any reimbursements sought will have to depend heavily on how much remains in the estate after administrative fees have been paid or reimbursed to the Administrator/Executor.
 If there are insufficient funds to satisfy the full amount of the funeral expenses paid for using personal funds, then it’ll be subject to part two of the above statute, which ultimately leaves it in the court’s discretion.
 Regardless, this bill has to be paid.
 If the estate can’t satisfy it in full, then the party who obtained the contract would be responsible for paying it off using personal funds.
 You can’t close the estate without a paid-in-full funeral receipt.